-To purchase and adopt Little Wandle, a DFE recognised systematic, synthetic phonics (SSP) programme, to ensure there is a consistent approach to the delivery of phonics from EYFS and across Key Stage 1, promoting high outcomes for all children.
-Ensure that all classroom staff have an understanding of strategies to support phonic development beyond EYFS and Key stage 1 Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
+1 To purchase and adopt Little Wandle, a DFE recognised systematic, synthetic phonics (SSP) programme, to ensure there is a consistent approach to the delivery of phonics from EYFS and across Key Stage 1, promoting high outcomes for all children.
+The new Little Wandles program also includes catch up for pupils with SEND to support additional attainment and progress.
+Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
 (EEF: Phonics T & L Toolkit).
 Synthetic phonics approaches have higher impacts, on average, than analytic approaches.
-(EEF) 2 To secure consistently 'good and better' quality of teaching across the whole academy to ensure 'good and better' outcomes and progress for all learners in writing and particularly for disadvantaged and for prior middle attaining pupils.
+(EEF) 2 Ensure that all classroom staff understand strategies to support phonic development beyond EYFS and Key stage 1 To secure consistently 'good and better' quality of teaching across the whole academy to ensure 'good and better' outcomes and progress for all learners in writing and particularly for disadvantaged and for prior middle attaining pupils.
 Embed the teaching of writing through developments on T4W through T4W consultancy.
 Single biggest school-based factor in improving outcomes for children is the quality of teaching.
-The impact of high quality teaching on pupil outcomes is 3x that of any other school based factor (EEF) Explicitly teach spellings and provide pupils with extensive opportunities to practice them.
-(EEF) 1 and 3 • To review the literacy teaching sequence with a specific focus on writing. o Secure the teaching of SPAG within the writing cycle to ensure that skills are taught, then applied as part of a unit of writing Secure teachers judgements of writing against the writing assessment frameworks,
+The impact of high-quality teaching on pupil outcomes is 3x that of any other school based factor (EEF) Explicitly teach spellings and provide pupils with extensive opportunities to practice them.
+(EEF) 1 and 3 • To review the literacy teaching sequence with a specific focus on writing. o Secure the teaching of SPAG within the writing cycle to ensure that skills are taught, then applied as part of a unit of writing Secure teachers' judgements of writing against the writing assessment frameworks and the teaching of literacy devices which were added to the teaching and learning approach after curriculum review to align with the reading curriculum.

 Ensuring that teachers accurately assess writing and use this information to inform future planning To continue to improve our whole school approach to the teaching of writing using the teaching sequence, quality texts and progression documents.
 We will continue to: • access Trust CPD on reading and the teaching sequence. • Maximise support from the Trusts' Literacy consultant.
 Provide regular non-contact time for our English SL to work with class teachers, TAs and external consultants.
 Integrate formative assessment into classroom teaching strategies to help ensure that teaching is appropriately targeted and that pupil needs are identified.
-(EEF) 1 and 5 To continue to improve our whole school approach to the teaching of White Rose Maths focusing on fluency, reasoning and problem solving We will continue to: • access Trust CPD on maths • Maximise support from the Trusts' Maths consultant. • Provide regular non-contact time for our Maths SL to work with class teachers, TAs and external consultants.
+(EEF) To continue to improve our whole school approach to the teaching of White Rose Maths focusing on fluency, reasoning and problem solving We will continue to: • access Trust CPD on maths • Maximise support from the Trusts' Maths consultant. • Provide regular non-contact time for our Maths SL to work with class teachers, TAs and external consultants.
 Single biggest school-based factor in improving outcomes for children is the quality of teaching.
-The impact of high quality teaching on pupil outcomes is 3x that of any other school based factor (EEF) Professional development should be used to raise the quality of practitioners' knowledge of mathematics, of children's mathematical development, and of effective mathematical pedagogy (EEF) 1 and 5 Group, Class and 1:1 session with pupils to support their emotional well-being to ensure pupils are in a position to access their learning.
+The impact of high-quality teaching on pupil outcomes is 3x that of any other school-based factor (EEF) Professional development should be used to raise the quality of practitioners' knowledge of mathematics, of children's mathematical development, and of effective mathematical pedagogy (EEF) 1 and 5 Group, Class and 1:1 session with pupils to support their emotional well-being to ensure pupils are able to access their learning.
 'Regulate before educate' - importance of addressing pupils' social and emotional difficulties alongside academic needs The core role of the Learning Mentors is taken from DfE Effective use of Pupil Premium Guidance.
 It is to: • increase pupils' confidence and resilience • encourage pupils to be more aspirational • benefit non-eligible pupils too (EEF) 4